Jango6324/jango6324.github.io/_pages/about.md

 ---

 <!-- This is an empty line after the front matter -->
 Welcome to my homepage!
-My name is Zhanyu Yang, and I am a third-year PhD student in the Department of Computer Science at Purdue University.
-I am fortunate to be advised by [Prof. Bedrich Benes](https://www.cs.purdue.edu/homes/bbenes/).
+My name is Zhanyu Yang.
+I am a PhD student in the Department of Computer Science at Purdue University, fortunately advised by [Prof. Bedrich Benes](https://www.cs.purdue.edu/homes/bbenes/).
 My research interests lie in the field of computer graphics, with a particular focus on physical simulation and procedural modeling.

-Before joining Purdue, I completed my undergraduate studies at the University of Science and Technology of China (USTC), where I earned a Bachelor of Science degree in Applied & Computational Mathematics.
+Before joining Purdue, I completed my undergraduate studies at the University of Science and Technology of China (USTC) in 2022, where I earned a Bachelor of Science degree in Applied & Computational Mathematics.
 During my time at USTC, I was honored with the Outstanding Undergraduate Student Award and Outstanding Undergraduate Thesis Award.

 ## Publications